2 minors dead, 8 wounded in shooting at Pittsburgh party

 “It’s heartbreaking; here we are at Easter and we have multiple families, two that won’t see a loved one,” Schubert said.
 “Others that are going to be — how can you even have a holiday when your child was involved in something traumatic like this?”

+Pittsburgh Public Schools will impose a limited lockdown Monday “out of an abundance of caution,” Interim Superintendent Wayne Walters said in a statement, meaning only people with scheduled appointments will be allowed into the district’s buildings.

-Neighbor Mitchell Wilston, 30, told The Associated Press that he and his wife were out during the shooting but before leaving saw the neighborhood packed with people, with cars parked the wrong way down the street and a line outside the rented home.
+Neighbor Mitchell Wilston, 30, told the AP that he and his wife weren’t at home during the shooting but before leaving saw the neighborhood packed with people, with cars parked the wrong way down the street and a line outside the rented home.

 Airbnb spokesperson Ben Breit confirmed the house was rented through the company.
 He said that the booker, who would have had to be 18 or older per Airbnb rules, has received a lifetime ban.
 Breit’s statement says the party was thrown without the knowledge of the host, whose listing banned parties and advertised an overnight noise curfew.